OMNI LAW

 What is a joint venture?

 A joint venture is a strategic collaboration between two or more existing businesses to pursue a specific project, market, or opportunity together.
-JVs are usually time-bound or scope-bound — they end when the deal closes, the product ships, or the parties decide to part ways.
+Joint ventures are often time-bound or scope-bound, ending when the deal closes, the product launches, or the parties decide to part ways.
 Unlike a merger or acquisition, a JV does not require either party to give up its independence.

 What is the difference between a contractual JV and an equity JV?